JetBrains/teamcity-documentation/topics/what-s-new-in-teamcity.md

 * Natively create projects, build configurations, and VCS roots from JetBrains Space repositories.
 * Allow users to sign in to TeamCity with their JetBrains Space accounts.

-As it’s custom in TeamCity, this integration requires [configuring a connection to your Space instance](configuring-connections.md#jetbrains-space-connection).
+This integration requires preconfiguring a connection to your Space instance: see [how to do this](configuring-connections.md#jetbrains-space-connection).

 ### Create projects, build configurations, and VCS roots from JetBrains Space repositories